 Completing Interviews via API

-The POST /api/v1/interviews/:id/complete endpoint marks an interview as finished and triggers Koji's automatic analysis pipeline.
+Marking an interview as complete triggers Koji's automatic analysis pipeline, which extracts themes, insights, structured answers, and quality scores from the conversation.
 This is the final step in the API interview lifecycle.

 When to Complete an Interview

-There are several scenarios where you should call the complete endpoint:
+There are several scenarios where you should complete an interview:

 - The respondent finishes naturally.
 The interview status changes to indicate the conversation has reached its conclusion.
 Your application should detect this and call complete.